geekAshish/nextjs-learning/docs.md

    or layout.tsx file
 2. That component should accept a children prop that will be populated with a child page during rendering

+# Nested Layout

+You can also create a layout for a specific page, inside it's folder Page content will go inside the layout {children}

+# Route Group Layout

+(auth-layout)/login, register, layout.tsx
+login page and register page have the same layout

+- Route Group uses:
+  1. To organize your project in a manner that doesn't affect the URL
+  2. To selectively apply a layout to certain segments while leaving others unchanged

+# Routing Metadata

+- Configuring Metadata
+  1. Export a static metadata object
+  2. Export a dynamic generateMetadata function
+     - Metadata rules
+       1. Both layout.tsx and page.tsx files can export metadata.
+If defined in a layout, it applies to all pages in that layout, but if defined in a page, it applies only to that page
+       2. Metadata is read in order, from the root level down to the final page level When there's metadata in multiple places for the same route, they get combined, but page metadata will replace layout metadata if they have the same properties

+page.tsx
+export const metadata = {
+title: 'About us',
+}